shuber/abstract_class/README.md

 end
 ```

-Try to initialize or allocate an instance of the class
+Any attempts to initialize or allocate an instance of an *abstract* class raises `AbstractClass::Error`.

 ```ruby
 ActiveRecord::Base.new      #=> AbstractClass::Error - abstract class ActiveRecord::Base can't be instantiated
 ActiveRecord::Base.allocate #=> AbstractClass::Error - abstract class ActiveRecord::Base can't be allocated
 ```

-Define a child class derived from an abstract class
+Child classes can inherit from an *abstract* class.

 ```ruby
 class User < ActiveRecord::Base
 end
 ```

-Instantiation/allocation works like normal
+Instantiation and allocation behaves like normal for descendants of *abstract* classes.

 ```ruby
 User.new      #=> #<User:0x003d066d5a861d>